 Soda Guns and Soda Bottles

-If you are working in a bar you may have a soda gun to dispense the most popular sodas.
-This is convenient and quick and once you remember the layout of the buttons this will be one of your main tools that you will use without thinking about.
+If you are working in a bar, you may have a soda gun to dispense the most popular sodas.
+It's convenient and quick and once you remember the layout of the buttons, it will be one of your main tools for mixing drinks.

 There are also many bottled sodas which are convenient for the home bartender, traveler, or those who want to offer a boutique soda.
-Some bars will stock the bottled sodas (usually the premium brands if a soda is already in the gun) and with those, it is customary for the bartender to top off the drink with a little soda and set the bottle alongside the napkin to allow the drinker to add more to fit their taste.
+Some bars will stock the bottled sodas (usually the premium brands if a soda is already in the gun).
+With those, it is customary for the bartender to top off the drink with a little soda and set the bottle alongside the napkin to allow the drinker to add more to suit their taste.

 Small Bottles are Better

-The majority of the carbonation is lost when the seal is first cracked and a Scotch and Soda or Whiskey Fizz with day-old soda will be weak, flat, and undesirable.
-With the smaller bottles, you can usually pour one tall or two short drinks and each will be fresh.
+Unless you are throwing a party or planning to use a lot of soda at once, it's best to stock your home bar with the smallest bottles available.
+The majority of the carbonation is lost when the seal is first cracked.
+A scotch and soda or whiskey fizz with day-old soda will be weak, flat, and undesirable.
+With the smaller bottles, you can usually pour one tall or two short drinks and each will be super fresh.